aws/aws-fpga/hdk/docs/clspec_013.md

 -   AxSIZE – All transfers must be the entire width of the bus.
-While byte-enables bitmap are supported, it must adhere to the interface protocol (i.e. PCIe contiguous byte enables on all transfers larger than 64-bits)
+While byte-enables bitmap are supported, it must adhere to the interface protocol (i.e., PCIe contiguous byte enables on all transfers larger than 64-bits).

 -   AxBURST – Only INCR burst is supported.